doger83/100-days-of-code/README.md

 In the first few weeks I have already gained a lot of practical experience in the ".net Framework" area.
 I've completed several online tutorials and practice daily online coding challanges.

-Now I want to use this 100 day chalange to apply and develop my knowledge and skills in programming.
+Now I want to use this 100 day challenge to apply and develop my knowledge and skills in programming.

 ## If you've decided to join: